 Authentication

-Overview of authentication in CDP Private Cloud.
+Overview of authentication in Cloudera on premises.

 Typically a cluster will be integrated with an existing corporate directory, simplifying credentials management and align with well established HR procedures for managing and maintaining both user and service accounts.
 Kerberos is used to authenticate all service accounts within the cluster with credentials generated in the corporate directory (IDM/AD) and distributed by Cloudera Manager.
-To ensure that these procedures are secured it’s important that all interactions between CM, the Corporate Directory and the cluster hosts are encrypted using TLS security.
+To ensure that these procedures are secured it’s important that all interactions between Cloudera Manager, the Corporate Directory and the cluster hosts are encrypted using TLS security.
 Signed Certificates are distributed to each cluster host enabling service roles to mutually authenticate.
 This includes the Cloudera Agent process which will perform an TLS handshake with the Cloudera Manager server in order that configuration changes such as the generation and distribution of Kerberos credentials are undertaken across an encrypted channel.
-In addition to the CM agent, all the cluster service roles such as Impala Daemons, HDFS worker roles and management roles typically use TLS.
+In addition to the Cloudera Manager agent, all the cluster service roles such as Impala Daemons, HDFS worker roles and management roles typically use TLS.

 Kerberos